cuboids/cuboids.github.io/_posts/2019-12-20-consider -the-following-quiver.md

 reach out after first taking care of yourself.
 Failure to do so is what I call <i>beta-deficiency</i>: a lack of self-care, often leading to negative health and well-being outcomes.</p>

+</p>* A quiver is a nice mathematical structure which more or less captures the structure of the diagram I made.
+But it won't
+be necessary to go into that.</p>